SeGl1990/next-sass-tailwind-boilerplate/README.md

 ### Github actions

-- In order to follow best practices, very simple github actions have been implemented.
+- In order to follow best practices, simple github actions have been implemented.
 - We check for EsLint errors (according to our .eslintrs.json rules)
 - We check the code for prettier violations (according to our .prettierrc file)
 - We check if the build process is completed successfully.